-The second in the Twisted Metal series of car combat games, and the last to be developed by SingleTrac, Twisted Metal 2 is considered by most of its fans to be the pinnacle of the series.
-Combat takes place between a wide array of vehicles ranging from a man strapped between two wheels to an ice cream truck, using an eclectic arrangement of weaponry.
-The action takes place in 8 different locales around the world, many featuring destructible buildings and landmarks. |
+The last car combat game to be developed by SingleTrac, Twisted Metal 2 is considered by most of its fans to be the pinnacle of the series.
+The fighting takes place between a wide array of vehicles using an eclectic arrangement of weaponry.
+There are eight different locales around the world, many featuring destructible buildings and landmarks. |

 Like other SingleTrac games (most notably JetMoto), the gameplay in Twisted Metal 2 is very well designed.
-Each car has its own special move, and the game obeys a logical yet totally unrealistic physics model that allows you to turn on a dime and go flying 100 feet in the air.
-The weapons in comparison are quite standard: dumbfire and homing missiles, ricochet bombs, mines, napalm, and many more.
-The environments are also very well-designed.
+Each car has its own special move, and the game obeys a logical yet totally unrealistic physics model that allows you to turn on a dime and go flying a hundred feet in the air.
+The weapons in comparison are quite standard: dumbfire and homing missiles, ricochet bombs, mines, napalm, and such.
+The environments are also very well designed.
 The Paris level, for example, features a destructible Eiffel Tower in addition to several priceless works of art in the Louvre; the Antarctica level collapses piece by piece until one small glacier island is left; the incredibly large Hong Kong level contains a subway (complete with trains coming and going on schedule), and one of the biggest and most difficult bosses you will ever see.
 There are also a few multiplayer modes to choose from, including a two-player co-operative mode that allows you and a friend to go against computer-controlled teams.

 With excellent levels, furious action, and unrealistic but fun physics, Twisted Metal 2 is definitely worth a look for anyone who enjoys games like Quarantine, Death Drome, or Rocket Jockey.
 Two thumbs up, way up!
+Reviewed by: Underdogs